Zefk/Solarus-ARPG-Game-Development-Book_2/README.md

 Everything with a '*' next to it is being worked on.`

-- Correct remaining errors and revamp book*
+- Correct roughdraft errors and revamp book*

 - Alpha 0.9 release and get the opinion of the Solarus community.